mrdunker/IIITB_auto_room_lc/README.md

 ## Requirement

 Here we will be using a PIR sensor.
 A passive infrared sensor (PIR sensor) is an electronic sensor that measures infrared (IR) light radiating from objects in its field of view.
 They are most often used in PIR-based motion detectors.
 This will detect the presence of any individuals in the vicinity.
 If yes our board is programmed to turn on the light(s) in a defined space.
-If not it will turn OFF automatically.Also putting an off Switch to the system.
+If not it will turn OFF automatically.
+Also, we are using putting an **ON-OFF main switch** for the system.

 ## Block Diagram